vaavud/integration/README.md

 5. Press to **+** next to **Item 0** and create a new **URL Schemes** array.
 6. Open **URL Schemes**, select its **Item 0** and type in the *scheme* you want to use in your app (see above), e.g. *mysimpleapp*.

-Now your device will now that your app should handle, or at least get the option to handle, all urls with the scheme *mysimpleapp://*.
+Now your device will know that your app should handle, or at least get the option to handle, all urls with the scheme *mysimpleapp://*.

 #### 2. Tell the Vaavud app about your scheme
 Now you need to decide what your own custom URL scheme should look like.
 You have already selected the scheme *mysimpleapp*, but the rest is up to you.
 Let's say you also want to use ```x-callback-url```as host and ```measurement```as path.
 Then the complete callback url will look like this: